-- 16 The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production - The TORNADO-E Secure RSA/ECC library (optional) TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
-The TORNADO-E Secure RSA/ECC library is a software library built on the TORNADO-E coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
-The RSA functions of the library included in the TOE are: - RSA_KeyGen_Secure (RSA public/private key pair generation) - TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - TND_RSA_SigCRT_Secure (RSA signature generation with the CRT method) - TND_RSA_Verify (RSA signature verification) - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA) - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA) - The TORNADO-E Secure RSA/ECC library provides a set of functions to implement ECC cryptographic algorithms.
+- 16 The TOE software comprises the following components: - The AE1 Secure RSA/ECC library (optional) TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.

+The AE1 Secure RSA/ECC library is a software library built on the TORNADO-E coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.

+The RSA functions of the library included in the TOE are:

+- RSA_KeyGen_Secure (RSA public/private key pair generation) - TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - TND_RSA_SigCRT_Secure (RSA signature generation with the CRT method) - TND_RSA_Verify (RSA signature verification) - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA) - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA)

+The library supports RSA operations of the key size from 32-bit to 4096-bit by step of 2-bit.
+However, only the key size from 1280-bit up to 4096-bit is within the scope of this evaluation.

+The functions TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure implement some countermeasures against SPA, DPA and DFA attacks.
+The RSA_KeyGen_Secure function implements some countermeasures against SPA and DFA attacks. .
+Finally, the RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.

+- The AE1 Secure RSA/ECC library provides a set of functions to implement ECC cryptographic algorithms.
 In particular, it provides some functions to implement the ECDSA signing/verifying and the ECDH key exchange protocol.
+The library implements ECC for general curves over prime fields of size from 192-bit to 512-bit and the only certain curves are in the scope of this evaluation.
 The ECC functions of the library included in the TOE are: - ECDSA_keygen (Ephemeral or static key pair generation for ECDSA signing/verifying) - ECDSA_sign_digest (ECDSA signature generation for a message digest) - ECDSA_verify_digest (ECDSA signature verification for a message digest) - ECDH_generate (ECDH secret key derivation)

+The functions ECDSA_keygen, ECDSA_sign_digest and ECDH_generate implement some countermeasures against SPA, DPA and DFA for protecting the private key.
+The function ECDSA_verify_digest implements some countermeasures against DFA.
+The base point is assumed to be public.

+Note1) The RSA/ECC library supports any valid elliptic curves over prime fields of size from 192-bit to 512-bit.
+However, the standard curves listed below whose security has been proven are in the scope of this evaluation.

+1) [NIST curves]: Curves P-192, P-224, P-256, P-384

+2) [Brainpool curves]: brainpoolP192r1, brainpoolP192t1, brainpoolP224r1, brainpoolP224r1, brainpoolP256r1, brainpoolP256t1, brainpoolP320r1, brainpoolP320r1, brainpoolP384r1, brainpoolP512r1, brainpoolP512r1

+3) [SEC-recommended curves]: secp192k1, secp192r1, secp224k1, secp224r1, secp256k1, secp256r1, secp384r1

-The TORNADO-E Secure RSA/ECC library provides the functions for calculating hash (digest) values using the SHA1, SHA224, SHA256, SHA384 and SHA512 algorithms as specified in [FIPS PUB 180-3], but only those related to SHA224, SHA256, SHA384 and SHA512 listed below are within the scope of this evaluation:
+The AE1 Secure RSA/ECC library provides the functions for calculating hash (digest) values using the SHA1, SHA224, SHA256, SHA384 and SHA512 algorithms as specified in [FIPS PUB 180-3], but only those related to SHA224, SHA256, SHA384 and SHA512 listed below are within the scope of this evaluation:

 - SHA224_init, SHA224_update, SHA224_final

 - SHA256_init, SHA256_update, SHA256_final

 - SHA384_init, SHA384_update, SHA384_final

 - SHA512_init, SHA512_update, SHA512_final

-- A Digital True Random Number Generator (DTRNG FRO) library.

-- Another DTRNG FRO library called EHP DTRNG FRO library that passes statistical tests required by Test Procedure A for AIS31 standard.

-- Secure Boot Loader can download the encrypted user code